 5. Loyalty for the win

 This one needs no roadmap to explain.
 Loyal customers are the reason why your business is.
 Early Access Sale, unique discounts and special offers for loyalty are some effortless ways to delight your customers with an early surprise.
 You cannot just convert your users and forget about them, it is important to show them that you care.
-Loyalty programs can be decided as per the company’s budget and season demands, but for a year-round benefit, we suggest a point-based and referral-based loyalty program.
-Point-based keeps the customer hooked to your product resulting in optimum engagement and referral based is just another way of word-of-mouth marketing.
+Loyalty programs can be decided as per the company’s budget and season demands.
+But for a year-round benefit, we suggest a point-based and referral-based loyalty program.
+Point-based keeps the customer hooked to your product resulting in optimum engagement.
+Referral based is just another way of word-of-mouth marketing.
 Both together makes the best combo for a delighted customer!

 6. Nothing beats outstanding customer service